In this article:

-According to Fannie Mae, “Liquid reserves are those financial assets that are available to a borrower after a loan closes.
-Reserves are calculated as the total amount of liquid assets remaining after the loan transaction closes divided by the qualifying payment amount.”
+According to Fannie Mae, “Liquid reserves are those financial assets that are available to a borrower after a loan closes.”
+The amount of reserves is calculated in months.

-Okay, translated into plain language, lenders first look at your projected monthly housing cost.
+Lenders first look at your projected monthly housing cost.
 This figure includes at least mortgage principal, mortgage interest, property taxes, and property insurance.
-Other included costs can include such things as flood insurance and HOA fees.
+Other costs can include flood insurance and HOA fees.

 Let’s say that your total monthly housing costs will be $1,000.
 If a lender says you need two months of reserves to buy a home, you must have $2,000.
 If your monthly housing cost is $1,500 then you would need $3,000.

-Some programs require at least six months reserves — especially for those who are self-employed or on commission, or those buying rental properties or with many properties already financed.
+Some programs require six to 12 months reserves — especially for those who are self-employed or on commission, or those buying rental properties or with many properties already financed.

 Acceptable sources of reserves

-The lender is happy if you happen to have the required reserve in cash.
-For a lot of borrowers this is a high bar after a down payment and closing costs.
+The lender is happy if you happen to have the required reserves in cash.
+For a lot of borrowers, this is a high bar after a down payment and closing costs.

 The good news is that lenders see liquid assets as anything that can be quickly converted into cash including stocks, bonds, mutual funds, the cash value of an insurance policy, accessible retirement funds, and certificates of deposit.

-Alternatively, there are some things which may look like liquid assets, but don’t count toward reserves, including borrowed money, money from a cash-out real estate settlement, incidental cash from a real estate closing, and real estate equity.
+Alternatively, there are some things which may look like liquid assets, but don’t count toward reserves, including borrowed money, money from a cash-out real estate settlement, and real estate equity.

 A twist on borrowed funds